freqtrade/freqtrade/docs/hyperopt.md

 A different loss function can be specified by using the `--hyperopt-loss <Class-name>` argument.
 This class should be in its own file within the `user_data/hyperopts/` directory.

+Currently, the following loss functions are builtin:

+* `DefaultHyperOptLoss` (default legacy Freqtrade hyperoptimization loss function)
+* `OnlyProfitHyperOptLoss` (which takes only amount of profit into consideration)
-Currently, the following loss functions are builtin: `DefaultHyperOptLoss` (default legacy Freqtrade hyperoptimization loss function), `SharpeHyperOptLoss` (optimizes Sharpe Ratio calculated on the trade returns) and `OnlyProfitHyperOptLoss` (which takes only amount of profit into consideration).
+* `SharpeHyperOptLoss` (optimizes Sharpe Ratio calculated on the trade returns)

 ### Creating and using a custom loss function